danitso/terraform-module-clouddk-kubernetes-cluster/README.md

 ### Why are the nodes rebooting around midnight?

-Automatic OS updates are scheduled to run on the nodes on a daily basis.
-These updates may require a reboot to take effect in which case a reboot is scheduled for 00:00-01:00 UTC.
+Unattended OS upgrades are scheduled to run on the nodes on a daily basis.
+These upgrades may require a reboot to take effect in which case a reboot is scheduled for 00:00-01:00 UTC.
 The nodes in each pool will reboot 15 minutes apart as long as you have a maximum of 4 nodes.

 * Node 1 reboots at 00:00 UTC
 * Node 2 reboots at 00:15 UTC